IntendaUK/opus-ui-website/app/markdown/gettingStarted/training-17.md

 ```gap
 .
 ```markdown
+## Required Component Libraries
+This lesson uses the Input component and Grid component (for the dropdown to render).
+These are provided by [{ "cpt": "opus-ui-components and opus-ui-grid", "attributes": { "target": "_blank" } }](/docs?articleId=2-1-component-libraries).
-# Discussed in this lesson
+## Discussed in this lesson
 * Input properties:
   * open
   * autoDropdown